jugglinmike/command-the-command-line/src/material/scripting/index.md

 ???

-Our error handling abilities are improving, but we're still limited to a executing a single command when something goes wrong.
+Our error handling abilities are improving, but we're still limited to executing a single command when something goes wrong.
 At the very least, we should output a non-zero exit code *and* write a meaningful message to standard error.